NARRAGANSETT GUN CLUB

 All Club members, including Junior Members, by virtue of affiliation, shall be eligible for appointment by the Executive Committee to serve on various committees.

-Executive Committee: The elected officers of this Club, immediate past President and three (3) Directors shall, acting together, constitute the Executive Committee.
+Executive Committee: The elected officers of this Club, (4) Directors, one of such Directors being the immediate past president if such immediate past president timely informs the nomination committee organized under Article VI of these By-Laws of his or her intention to serve as one of such Directors otherwise all 4 of such Directors shall be elected in accordance with Article VI of these By-Laws, shall, acting together, constitute the Executive Committee.
 The Directors, acting together, shall constitute a separate controlling body as regards the financial records of the Treasurer and if the Directors deem appropriate, by majority vote, to protect the financial interest of the membership, request authority from the Committee to manage the finances of the Club and assume the Treasurer's duties until appointment or election of a successor Treasurer.
 The Committee shall have overall supervision and control of all activities of the Club and shall screen for acceptance all Membership Applications.

 Meetings of the Executive Committee shall be held at such time and place as the President may determine.
 Special Meetings of the Committee may be called at any time on demand, in writing to the Secretary by any officer or by the Chairman of any committee.
 Five (5) members of the Executive Committee shall constitute a quorum.